Now that I've got a computer, what can I do?

 Once the songs are copied to your computer, you can listen to them in the player any time.
 Having the songs on a computer means you never have to insert a CD and can have thousands of songs instead of only a few.

 Users with Internet access can also listen to millions of online radio stations.
 Both sound players mentioned above and most new players, support the ability to listen to streaming content.

 Look at pictures, scan pictures, import pictures, and create pictures

 Computers are capable of storing billions of pictures and can have access to almost any picture imaginable.
-You can also move your personal pictures onto your computer from your digital camera, scanners, or by using other computer peripherals.
+You can also move your pictures onto your computer from your digital camera, scanners, or using other computer peripherals.

 Watch videos, create movies, or watch TV

-Today, there are numerous software programs available to help you create and edit movies.
+Today, numerous software programs are available to help you create and edit movies.
 Users with the proper hardware and connections can also connect external sources to their computer to copy movies.
 For example, a user could connect his or her camcorder to the computer and copy their personal movies from it.

 Use your computer to control appliances and lights in your house